deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 trepidation.
 So was she, judging by the way she froze when her hand paused in trailing down his body, *just* short if its destination.

-“You’re scared.” he observed.
+"You’re scared." he observed.
 She just smiled weakly and nodded.
-“We don’t have to if you don’t—” he began.
+"We don’t have to if you don’t—" he began.

-“I want to.” she interrupted him.
+"I want to." she interrupted him.

-“But…you’re scared.”
+"But…you’re scared."

-“So are you.”
+"So are you."

 He couldn’t deny it.

-“Do *you* want to?” she asked.
+"Do *you* want to?" she asked.

 The honest answer was that every nerve in his body did, bits of him *hurt* with wanting to, but he was becoming too paralysed by the shakes